algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-27-theano-guide.md

 ---

-Welcome to hosting your <a href="https://www.tensorflow.org/">Tensorflow</a> model on Algorithmia!
-This guide is designed as an introduction to hosting a Tensorflow model and publishing an algorithm even if you’ve never used Algorithmia before.
+Welcome to hosting your <a href="http://deeplearning.net/software/theano/">theano</a> model on Algorithmia!
+This guide is designed as an introduction to hosting a theano model and publishing an algorithm even if you’ve never used Algorithmia before.

 ## Prerequisites